schmaustech/ceph-on-hosted-cluster-blog/README.md

 ## The Workloads

-When it comes to deploying workloads on a hosted cluster it really should not be any different then when deploying on a standard OpenShift cluster.
+When it comes to deploying workloads on a hosted cluster it really should not be any different then when deploying on a standard baremetal OpenShift cluster.
 The same methods whether using cli or UI apply in installing and configuring various operators and applications.
+Those operators and applications will get scheduled on any schedulable worker node in the cluster.
+For the purpose of this blog I will be deploying the following workloads and supporting operators:

+ * Local Storage Operator
+ * OpenShift Data Foundation
+ * OpenShift Containerized Virtualization
+ * Launching a virtual machine

-In our case today we will be deploying Local Storage Operator, OpenShift Data Foundation and OpenShift Containerized virtualization in the hosted cluster environment.
-But first we need to get access and validate our hosted cluster is ready to have the additional workloads added.
+Before we begin however we should get access and validate our hosted cluster is ready to accept the workloads defined above.

-First lets validate the hosted cluster is ready to accept workloads.
+First lets validate the hosted cluster is ready and online.
 We can first check the status of the hosted cluster object.

 ~~~bash
 $ oc get hostedcluster -n kni21